-- Always Chaotic Evil / Barbarian Tribe: The Chudes in the original and the Vikings in the remake.
+- Always Chaotic Evil / Barbarian Tribe: The Vikings.

 - Awesome Mc Coolname: Quite a few: Starfire, Wulfar, Wind In Tree, Blackwing...

-- Barbarian Hero: Ghost, who is visualised quite similarly to Conan the Barbarins, through more lean.
+- Barbarian Hero: Ghost, who is visualized quite similarly to Conan the Barbarians, through leaner.
 The imagery takes some clear cues from Frank Frazetta, making it no small wonder the Nispel made a straight on Conan the Barbarian film a few years later.

-- Braids, Beads and Buckskins: How the natives are portraited.
+- Braids, Beads and Buckskins: How the natives are portrayed.

 - Horny Vikings: Frank Frazetta-style vikings, all clad in black and helmets with massive horns.